-Step #1: Create a Bond
+Step #1: Create a bond

 People like doing business with those they can relate to.
 If you are going to spend money, why not spend it on people you like, right?

-Step #2: Be Logical
+Step #2: Be logical

 It’s true that money can’t buy everything.
 Sometimes understanding the sentimental value of things, particularly the value individuals place on certain items, allows you to get a better understanding of how to change moods positively.
 Typically what people are missing isn’t work related, so you’ll have to think outside the box.

-Step #4: Create a Sense of Urgency
+Step #4: Create a sense of urgency

-The pitch I usually make is that we only have one opening to take on a new enterprise customer and that it will be filled within the next 30 days.
+The way I create a sense of urgency is by stating that we only have one opening to take on a new enterprise customer and that it will be filled within the next 30 days.

-When creating a sense of urgency make sure you aren’t lying, because it can backfire.
+When creating a sense of urgency, make sure you aren’t lying because it can backfire.
 When I tell companies that I only have one opening, I mean it!
-Yes, I can take on more customers in the future, but that involves scaling my company… which takes time.
+Yes, I can take on more customers in the future, but that involves scaling my company, which takes time.

-Step #5: Turn the Tables
+Step #5: Turn the tables

 As you already know, I only have an opening for one client.
 I only want to work with companies who are doing fun, exciting, and revolutionary things.
 Why should I choose to work with you?

 Following these steps won’t help you sell that single red cup, but it can help you close big deals.
-At first you may struggle at closing big deals, but with some practice you’ll get good at it.
+At first, you may struggle at closing big deals, but with some practice, you’ll get good at it.